Guide On How To Choose The Perfect Gaming Chair

 According to a 2014 Nielsen study, the average person over the age of 13 spent an average of 6.3 hours per week in front of a video game.
 That takes in to account everyone.
 With that being said, imagine hardcore gamers, professional gamers, casual gamers and even people who work in front of a computer screen.

-Most of them are young, so they won’t have back or neck problems before hitting a certain age, hell for the most part of my young days I’d get a cheap computer chair with no ergonomic features since I never felt pain or discomfort.
+Most of them are young, so they won’t have back or neck problems before hitting a certain age, hell for the most part of my youthful days I’d get a cheap computer chair with no ergonomic features since I never felt pain or discomfort.
 I was way too excited to play video games.

 Nowadays video games have people very popular compared to 15 years ago, so it is crucial to get an ergonomic gaming chair, despite their prices being a little bit higher than the average gaming chair.
 Only recently have I started to get these types of chairs since I would wake up with slight back pains due to spending 10hours and more on a cheap gaming chair.